diamond-org/flask-diamond/Readme.rst

 Usage
 ^^^^^

-The following will install Flask-Diamond and create a new application with it.
+The following steps will create a new Flask-Diamond application.

 ::